TheHTMLProject/TheHTMLProject/README.md

 - 👀 I’m interested in Coding, Electronics, and everything computers
 - 🌱 I’m currently learning HTML, CSS, and Swift UI
 - 💞️ I’m looking to collaborate on my website (The HTML Project) Go here: tinyurl.com/thehtmlsl
-- 📫 How to reach me: contact@thehtmlproject.icu
+- 📫 How to reach me: contact@thehtmlproject.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm self-taught and good at finding games.